-I propose a different approach of designing and building technology, that considers it not as a neutral means to an end, but as a medium of creative expression.
+I propose a different approach of designing and shaping technology, that considers it not as a neutral means to an end, but as a medium of creative expression.

-The use of such technology begins as a debate between oneself and a prospective self, whose conduct would be modelled by the designed interactions.
-Futher uses then represent opportunities for more introspections, reflections and debates.
+The use of such product can be assimilated to a debate between oneself and a prospective self, whose conduct would be modelled by the designed interactions.
+Further uses then represent opportunities for more introspections, reflections and debates.
 As uses become regular, they start to affect people’s views, progressively dissolving the virtual self into the physical one, until the technology and its effects become second nature and part of one’s identity.

 Vocaboscope2015–presentA vocabulary trainer directed by the learner’s own reading wishes.

 Reflecting pool2014A learning method for university courses powered by students’ critical thinking.